 • stop by al qurainah to get water/breakfast/food/toilet break

-• skip hlewa as most villages are closed and the mudhouses have disintegrated due to the earlier rain.
+• skip hlewa as most villages are closed when I was there, and the mudhouses have disintegrated due to the earlier rain.

 • Reach ushaiqer village and roam around till 1pm